Nella Dodds: "Come See About Me"

-The Supremes, whilst being the first to record "Come See About Me", were not the first to issue it as a single.
-That distinction fell to Dodds, and her version started selling, climbing to #74 on the Billboard Hot 100, but Motown quickly released the Supremes' version as a single, which killed sales of Dodds's version.
+The Supremes, while being the first to record "Come See About Me", were not the first to issue it as a single.
+That distinction fell to Dodds, and her version started selling, climbing to No. 74 on the Billboard Hot 100, but Motown quickly released the Supremes' version as a single, which killed sales of Dodds's version.

-Compilation album - This is a Girl's Life
+Compilation album – This is a Girl's Life

 Although Dodds was scheduled to have a vinyl album released in the mid 1960s, it was never released.
 "This Is A Girl's Life" includes all 12 tracks released as singles plus an additional three that were not released at the time.
 The tracks were recorded for Philadelphia's Dyno-Dynamic Productions (leased by New York's Wand label) between 1964 and 1966.
 The CD was released in 2007.